About & Contact

 Etienne (Steve) Sepulchre has been sailing since he was a youngster growing up in Belgium and spending Easter and summer holidays in Brittany.

 Heather Holm has always loved spending time on the water, but most of her adventures took the form of canoeing and canoe camping in Nova Scotia and in Ontario – until she met Steve.
-She jokes that she married a boat and the boat keeps changing, but the man stays the same, which is the important thing.
+She jokes that she married a boat and the boat keeps changing, but at least the man stays the same, which is the important thing.

 When Steve was 12, after finishing his sailing course with Kervoile in Saint-Pierre-Quiberon, he and a friend his age sailed in the popular race “Les quatre heures de Carnac” on his friend’s 420, being both the youngest entrants in the race.
 They raced again the two following years in the same event on a 490, heftier than the 470, however not as popular.